 "You shouldn't have to be afraid of your device," Bezos said.

-While the new Kindles are upgraded in several ways, Amazon also cut the price on what will be its entry-level 7-inch tablet, the Kindle Fire HD with 8 gigabytes of memory, to $139.
-The base HD model previously cost $199, but had 16 gigabytes of memory.
-The price makes the tablet just $20 more than Amazon's latest dedicated e-reader, the Kindle Paperwhite.
+While the new Kindles are upgraded in several ways, Amazon also cut the price on what will be its entry-level 7-inch tablet, the Kindle Fire HD with 8 gigabytes of memory, to $139 from a $199 version that had 16 GB of memory.
+That makes the tablet just $20 more than Amazon's latest dedicated e-reader, the Kindle Paperwhite.
 The Kindle Fire HD is sheathed in a new magnesium alloy body like the HDX models, but has the same screen resolution and processing power of the older model.
-However, it drops the front-facing camera and microphone found in last year's HD.

 Stephen Baker, a consumer technology analyst with research firm NPD Group, said the price cut to the Kindle Fire HD will do more to help Amazon compete in the tablet market than the added features on the newer models.

-In the May-July period, Kindles accounted for 17 percent of all tablets sold in the U.S., compared with 48 percent for Apple's iPad and 8 percent for Samsung's Galaxy line, according to NPD.
+In the May-July period, Kindles accounted for 17 percent of all tablets sold in the U.S., compared to 48 percent for Apple's iPad and 8 percent for Samsung's Galaxy line, according to NPD.

 Globally, Amazon's shipments in the April-June quarter were down 59 percent from a year earlier at 470,000, NPD said.
-That compared with 14.6 million for Apple's iPad, down 17 percent from a year ago, and 10.8 million for Samsung's Galaxy line, which is more than six times more than a year earlier.
+That compared to 14.6 million for Apple's iPad, down 17 percent from a year ago, and 10.8 million for Samsung's Galaxy line, up 539 percent.
 Amazon sells most of its Kindles around the Christmas holidays, Baker said.

 The Kindle HDX models come with Qualcomm's quad-core Snapdragon 800 processor, which is top of the line for tablets.
 Amazon said they are three times faster than the older Kindle Fire line.
 For graphics functions, the HDX models are four times faster than before.